 He is am a key member of the Edinburgh psychiatric genetics group which established a Tissue Bank of DNA samples from over 7000 patients and relatives and contributed to large scale, genome-wide association and sequencing studies carried out by the Psychiatric Genomics Consortia (PGC) and the Wellcome Trust UK10K project.
 In family studies the Edinburgh group also identified several genes, including DISC1, implicated in psychiatric illness.

-A trustee of SMMHEP since it was established as a charity in 2008 and a member of the management group, I have made several visits to the College of Medicine (now the Kumuzu University of Health Sciences) to teach on the MB BS course.
-I helped set up the MMed (Psychiatry) curriculum in 2010 and have attended each of the annual Malawi Mental Health Conferences since their inception in 2010.
+A trustee of SMMHEP since it was established as a charity in 2008 and a member of the management group, Douglas has made several visits to the College of Medicine (now the Kumuzu University of Health Sciences) to teach on the MB BS course.
+He helped set up the MMed (Psychiatry) curriculum in 2010 and has attended each of the annual Malawi Mental Health Conferences since their inception in 2010.